- Gross written premiums grew 8.4% over first quarter 2018, driven by continued growth from Sonnet and our personal lines platform, Vyne

 |Total investment income

-Economical’s capital position remains well in excess of both minimum internal capital and external regulatory requirements as of March 31, 2018, with total equity of approximately $1.7 billion, and a Minimum Capital Test ratio of 240%.
+Economical’s capital position remains well in excess of both minimum internal capital and external regulatory requirements as of March 31, 2019, with total equity of $1.6 billion, and a Minimum Capital Test ratio of 242%.

-Forward-looking statements are based on estimates and assumptions made by management based on management’s experience and perception of historical trends, current conditions, and expected future developments, as well as other factors that management believes are appropriate in the circumstances.
-Many factors could cause Economical’s actual results, performance or achievements, or future events or developments to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the following factors: Economical’s ability to appropriately price its products to produce an acceptable return; its ability to accurately assess the risks associated with the insurance policies that it writes; its ability to pay claims in accordance with our insurance policies; Economical’s ability to obtain reinsurance coverage to alleviate risk; litigation and regulatory actions; management’s ability to accurately predict future claims frequency or severity, including the frequency and severity of weather-related events; the occurrence of unpredictable catastrophic events; unfavourable capital market developments or other factors which may affect our investments; Economical’s ability to successfully manage credit risk from its counterparties; foreign currency fluctuations; Economical’s ability to meet payment obligations as they become due; Economical’s dependence on key employees; Economical’s ability to manage the appropriate collection and storage of information; Economical’s reliance on information technology and telecommunications systems; changes in government regulations, supervisory expectations or requirements, including risk-based capital guidelines; Economical’s ability to respond to events impacting its ability to conduct business as normal; Economical’s ability to implement its strategy or operate its business as management currently expects; general economic, financial, and political conditions, particularly those in Canada; the competitive market environment; Economical’s reliance on independent brokers to sell its products; success and timing of the demutualization process; the outcome of a demutualization transaction; and periodic negative publicity regarding the insurance industry or Economical.
+Forward-looking statements are based on estimates and assumptions made by management based on management’s knowledge, experience, and perception of historical trends, current conditions, and expected future developments, as well as other factors that management believes are appropriate in the circumstances.
+Many factors could cause Economical’s actual results, performance or achievements, or future events or developments to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the following factors: Economical’s ability to appropriately price its insurance products to produce an acceptable return; its ability to accurately assess the risks associated with the insurance policies that it writes; its ability to assess and pay claims in accordance with our insurance policies; litigation and regulatory actions; Economical’s ability to obtain adequate reinsurance coverage to alleviate risk; management’s ability to accurately predict future claims frequency or severity, including the frequency and severity of weather-related events; the occurrence of unpredictable catastrophic events; unfavourable capital market developments, interest rate movements, or other factors which may affect our investments; Economical’s ability to successfully manage credit risk from its counterparties; foreign currency fluctuations; Economical’s ability to meet payment obligations as they become due; Economical’s dependence on key employees; Economical’s ability to manage and protect the appropriate collection and storage of information; Economical’s reliance on information technology and telecommunications systems; failure of key service providers or vendors to comply with contractual or business terms; changes in government regulations, interpretation or application, supervisory expectations or requirements, including risk-based capital guidelines; deceptive or illegal acts undertaken by an employee or a third party; Economical’s ability to respond to events impacting its ability to conduct business as normal; Economical’s ability to implement its strategy or operate its business as management currently expects; general economic, financial, and political conditions, particularly those in Canada; the competitive market environment; the introduction of disruptive innovation; distribution channel risk, including Economical’s reliance on independent brokers to sell its products; Economical’s ability to manage capital effectively; and periodic negative publicity regarding the insurance industry or Economical.

 All of the forward-looking statements included in this press release are qualified by these cautionary statements.
 These factors are not intended to represent a complete list of the factors that could impact Economical, and other factors and risks could impact our actual results, performance and achievements; however, these factors should be considered carefully, and readers should not place undue reliance on the forward-looking statements we make.
 We do not undertake and have no intention to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.